 “Reaching our 1 millionth customer is a major milestone, and is proof positive that our online shopping experience is second to none,” Tim Cook, Apple’s executive vice president of worldwide sales and operations at the time, said in a statement.
 “The Apple Store is a popular way for a growing number of consumers and businesses to buy Apple products, and with extensive build-to-order capabilities, easy 1-Click shopping and free shipping on orders, it’s never been easier to buy a Mac online.”

 Apple didn’t totally fail to see the importance of the internet during the 1990s.
 It ran services like Cyberdog, an OpenDoc-based suite of internet applications.
 It also operated eWorld, which was part messaging service, part news aggregator.
-(Both died by the time Steve Jobs returned to Apple.)
+(Both died by the time Steve Jobs returned to Apple in 1997.)

 However, it is fair to say that — like a lot of companies established pre-internet — Apple was fumbling around looking for a way to tack the burgeoning World Wide Web onto its existing business.
 And in the mid-’90s, Cupertino continually came up short.